-No Man’s Sky is in a much better state today than when it first launched in 2016.
-Developer Hello Games has spent the last three years investing a great deal of time and energy to deliver the kind of game they originally set out to create.
+No Man’s Sky is in a much better state today than it was when it first launched in 2016.
+Developer Hello Games has spent the last three years investing a great amount of time and energy to deliver the kind of game they originally set out to create.

 The reception has been overwhelmingly positive, with many lapsed players returning to join the existing NMS community and check out how much the game has improved.
 Here, we describe in detail what new features and changes players can expect to see in the most recent Beyond Update and why now is the perfect time to jump back into No Man’s Sky.